-Hi I’m Rach – a freelance writer, blogger and environmental educationist based in Cape Town, South Africa.
-Born into a family of wildlife lovers, I spent my childhood immersed in nature and developed a love for wild places that has continued to grow for 26 years.
+Hi I’m Rach – a freelance writer, blogger and environmental educator based in Kwa-zulu Natal, South Africa.
+Born into a family of wildlife lovers, I spent my childhood immersed in nature and developed a love for wild places that has continued to grow for 28 years.

 Here are 10 things about me…